HunterStarets/LinkedList/README.md

 # LinkedList Project

-This repository contains the source code of a custom implementation of the Linked List data structure, named "HunterLinkedList", written in Java.
+This repository contains the source code of my custom implementation of the Linked List data structure, written in Java.
 The project was developed as part of ITIS 1213 Intro to Computer Science II class.

 ## Features